EricaLinaG/Emacsn/README.md

 ### Doom.d and spacemacs.d configurations.

 These configurations are not full Emacs configurations in the traditional sense.
-These are actually configurations for Doom and Spacemacs which normally go in _~/.doom.d_ and _~/.spacemacs_.
+These are actually configurations for Doom or Spacemacs which normally go in _~/.doom.d_ and _~/.spacemacs_.
 Chemacs handles these with an extra entry in the profile telling it where this directory is.